Names in all stories have been changes.

 This is permanent help and this ends generational poverty one family at a time.

 We met Jessica in 2017.
 She was a single parent on welfare receiving government benefits, but wanted to do better.
 She started in our work-placement program and enrolled in our Adult Education program.
-She achieved college-level on math, reading and English and qualified for a paid work-study through ACTC.
+She achieved college-level on math, reading, English, and qualified for a paid work-study through ACTC.
 She enrolled in college and was on the dean's list her two semesters.
 She applied to the LPN and RN program and was accepted.
-She graduated nursing school a few weeks ago and passed her state boards a couple weeks ago.
-She had three job interviews this week.
 While it's been great to see Jessica rise above all the obstacles from her past and present and achieve her goals and while it's been great to see her lift herself out of generational poverty, the greatest thing to see is the example that she set for her daughter.
 A daughter that will no longer be affected by generational poverty, a daughter that has seen that setting a goal and working hard is the path to success.
 Her family's life is changed forever, not because of her alone and not because of the Mission alone, but because she wanted to help herself and we were able to help direct community resources to her to help her achieve her goal.
 This is permanent help that changes individual lives and generations of families to come.

 The Three E’s and Families with RAPP & Born Learning